Candongo-Dev/Data-Analysis-with-Python-Pandas/README.md

 - What is the most common employment status?
 - What is the typical size of companies represented in the sample?

-# 📊📊 Data Visualization Stage
+# 📈 Data Exploration / Visualization Stage
-Statistical graphs are essential for exploring and conveying insights from data.
-I used histograms, boxplots, and bar charts to enhance the understanding and interpretation of the DataFrame.

-## 🛠️  Technical Stack
+Generated statistical visualizations including:
+- Histograms to observe distribution patterns
+- Boxplots to detect outliers and understand data spread
+- Bar charts to compare categorical variables

+## 🛠️🔧 Tools & Technologies
 - Language: Python
-- Code editor used: Jupyter Notebook - Google Colab (in the cloud)
+- Libraries Used: Pandas for data manipulation, Matplotlib for visualizations
+- Development Environment: Visual Studio Code with a virtual environment (venv)
-- Web Framework: Streamlit
+- Dashboard Framework: Streamlit
-- Data Manipulation: Pandas, NumPy
-- Data Visualization: Plotly, Matplotlib

 ## ⚙️ Setup and Installation

-Build an interactive dashboard with Streamlit to filter data and create practical visualizations.

       - Create the virtual environment: python3 -m venv .venv
       - Activate the virtual environment on Windows: .venv\Scripts\Activate
       - Activate the virtual environment on MAC/LINUX: source .venv/bin/activate
       - Create a file called requirements.txt and add the necessary packages. pandas==2.2.3 streamlit==1.44.1 plotly==5.24.1
       - Install the necessary libraries. pip install -r requirements.txt
       - Create the Dashboard Interface with Streamlit

-- We did the deploy the Dashboard to Streamlit Cloud: https://streamlit.io/cloud
+## 🌐 Dashboard Deployment
+Built an interactive dashboard using Streamlit to allow users to:

+ - Filter data dynamically
+ - Generate custom visualizations

+Successfully deployed the dashboard to Streamlit Cloud, making it accessible online: https://aplication-data-science.streamlit.app/